Harry-young-0/GeTAP/README.md

 Though exhaustive they can be modified to your own groupings by altering the group column.
 The plots will autmatically adjust to your edits as long as you do not change the column names.

-# Using the main R Notebooks
+# Using the main R Notebook to modify the code
 There are a lot of instructions within the document itself and you are more than welcome to go through running chunk by chunk to get used to how I've setup this pipeline if you're interested!

 # Guide to Plots TO BE REMOVED
 In all cases, Yellow = Positive, Purple = Negative